 - You can often see reviews from other customers of the bikes you are looking at giving you more confidence in what you’re buying and where you’re buying it from.

 - You are going to have to assemble the bike yourself (or try and get a local shop to do it if you’re feeling very brave!)

 - You will have to set up saddle height and similar measurement-based aspects yourself.

 - You are unlikely to get any kind of service deal thrown in so this will be an additional cost in the first few months (most bikes require a tune up fairly soon after purchase due to things such as cable stretch)

 - You won’t be able to have a test ride so size / fit may be an issue (though some online stores now give you a cooling off period).

 Buying a bicycle used can save you a lot of money but you also run a much higher risk that the first two options as you are unlikely to have any form of guarantee or returns policy.
 Finding a bike in exactly the right size or spec can be very hard so you are going to have to be a bit more open minded to the options available.
 Getting to know what you’re looking for will take more research than with a new bike.
 You will need to be able to look out for signs of damage and wear or risk potentially large bills on top of your initial purchase.

 There is a really useful guide at BlueBicycleBook.com which will help you know the price to look out for on specific models.

-- You will find the bike you are looking for at potentially much lower prices.
+- You will find the bike you are looking for at potentially a much lower price.